 But LOOK OUT!
 Talking about street food in Madrid cannot be limited to its immense range of street vendors.
 It is also necessary to talk about the city’s not-so-classic markets.

-The old neighbourhood food markets have become the heart of on-the-go cuisine.
+The old neighborhood food markets have become the heart of on-the-go cuisine.
 They’ve got specialized food stands and direct access to the best products—the recipe for success.

-- The Mercado de San Miguel is the most famous and pioneer of the capital.
-It is next to the emblematic Plaza Mayor and has become one of the must-sees for travellers who want to taste the classics.
+The Mercado de San Miguel is the most famous and pioneer of the capital and one of the places to eat the best paella in Madrid.
+It is next to the emblematic Plaza Mayor and has become one of the must-sees for travelers who want to taste the classics.

-- The most hipster version of Madrid’s markets is located in one of the fashionable areas of the centre—welcome to Malasaña territory.
+The most hipster version of Madrid’s markets is located in one of the fashionable areas of the center—welcome to Malasaña territory.
 It is the Mercado de San Ildefonso, on Fuencarral Street.

-Asian influences, like the delicious Dak from Akma, are mixed with the power of Latin food (La Arepera or Paco’s Tacos) or the flavours of the house: La del Pulpo or Jaleo.
+Asian influences, like the delicious Dak from Akma, are mixed with the power of Latin food (La Arepera).
 And when you finish, you can complete the day with a little shopping in Fuencarral Street.
 The best brands await you!

-- The Mercado de San Antón is located in the heart of the vibrant neighbourhood of Chueca.
-The Greek market stall, Delítaca, brings the freshness of the Mediterranean and Puturrú de Foie brings the exquisiteness of its foie recipes.
+The Mercado de San Antón is located in the heart of Chueca, the vibrant gay neighborhood.
+La Charcutería de Octavio brings the best ham, cheese, and gourmet products.
 The selection of more than one hundred wines from around the world that this market offers is another subject…today we’re talking about food.

-- But perhaps the most authentic market, the one that preserves its neighbourhood essence intact, is the Mercado de Antón Martín.
+But perhaps the most authentic market, the one that preserves its neighborhood essence intact, is the Mercado de Antón Martín.
 Fishmongers, butchers, and charcuterie shops with generations of history can be found along with small bars from many corners of the world.

 As you can see, Madrid can base its philosophy on the elements of both street and leisure.
 If we’ve learned anything here, it is that experiences make places great, and this city is just that.

-So, whether in a market, at a stand, in a bar, or at a mini restaurant, we invite you to savour and enjoy the unique atmosphere of the streets of Madrid.
+So, whether in a market, at a stand, in a bar, or at a mini restaurant, we invite you to savor and enjoy the unique atmosphere of the streets of Madrid.